Overview of VR Controllers: The Way of Interacting With the Virtual Worlds

 Inside-out tracking system

-Utilized by Oculus Quest 2, inside-out tracking system works quite differently.
+Utilized by Oculus Quest 2 (now called Meta Quest 2), inside-out tracking system works quite differently.
 Every controller has a set of infrared LEDs located on the controller’s rings.
 The cameras located on the headset detect said LEDs and continuously take images of them.
 Based on these images the so-called Constellation tracking system then triangulates the position of controllers in space.

 While the benefits of the lighthouse system are enhanced tracking accuracy and lightweight data transfer, the Constellation tracking system is cheaper to implement and doesn’t require purchasing and setting up any external base stations.